yjh1534/NWproj_Team1/README.md

-# Run Example
+# Run Example to Get Logfiles

-change 'wifi_ad' to something you want to test
+* Change 'wifi_ad' to something you want to test.
+* Can get Log of chatting in './log/*room.dat' files.
+* Can get Log of throughput in './log/*_pt.dat' file.
+The format of data is 'time "\t" throughpt'.

 ```console
 foo@bar:~$ export 'NS_LOG=wifi_ad=level_all'